mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingExtended_owner.PNG)

 **SMS**
-<blockquote>The rental of your '%car.name%' by %borrower.name% has been extended to start at %booking.startdate% and end at %booking.enddate%.
-See %booking.url%</blockquote>
+> The rental of your '%car.name%' by %borrower.name% has been extended to start at %booking.startdate% and end at %booking.enddate%.
+See %booking.url%